prandell/production-typescript-react-app/README.md

 # Randell Comics

-This is a sample production-scale Comic Book shop website built using React@18 + ReduxToolkit@1.8 + Typescript
+Randell Comics is a scalable, modern Comic Book shop application built using React@18 + ReduxToolkit@1.8 + Typescript.

+The application uses [Firebase](https://firebase.google.com/) for authentication, database and image storage.

+The application is deployed using [Netlify](https://www.netlify.com/)

+Once [Stripe](https://stripe.com/au) and it's primary react library `stripe/react-stripe-js` support React@18 it will also feature Stripe payment integration (In a test environment)

 > <b>The website can be seen live at [here!](https://unrivaled-naiad-04eaf8.netlify.app/)</b>